john-s-lin/infra/README.md

 make gc
 ```

-## Updating
+## Updating Packages

-Updating is as easy as
+Updating packages is as easy as

 ```bash
 make update
 ```

+which will update your `flake.lock` file.

 ## Additional Setup